Horse Riding Accident Claims: No Win, No Fee

 • Riders being crushed by a horse falling on top of them.

-• Road traffic accidents involving road users and those horse riding on the road.
+• Road traffic accidents involving road users and horse owners on the road.

 • Injuries to spectators whilst attending an equestrian event.